sergiomtzlosa/docker-nmag/README.md

 Run with docker-compose
 -----------------------

-Use **docker-compose up** command to run the docker image as daemon.
+Use **docker-compose up -d** command to run the docker image as daemon.

 Run docker as daemon